F28

 How to Fix / Troubleshooting

 Safety First: Unplug the dryer before servicing.
-Interior edges can be sharp.
+Be aware that interior edges can be sharp.

-- Step 2 – Clean sensor bars: Using a soft cloth and rubbing alcohol, thoroughly clean the sensor bars to remove any waxy fabric softener residue that can interfere with readings.
+- Step 2 – Clean sensor bars: Using a soft cloth and rubbing alcohol, thoroughly clean the sensor bars to remove any waxy fabric softener residue that could interfere with readings.

-- Step 3 – Inspect for damage: Check that both bars are intact and not broken or loose.
+- Step 3 – Inspect for damage: Check that both bars are intact, not broken, or loose.
 Inspect the screws securing them.

-- Step 4 – Check wiring: From the front or rear (depending on model), access the back of the sensor bars and verify the harness is connected and not damaged.
+- Step 4 – Check wiring: From the front or rear (depending on the model), access the back of the sensor bars and verify that the harness is connected and not damaged.

-- Step 6 – Test operation: Reassemble, restore power, and run an automatic (sensor) dry cycle with a small load to confirm proper operation and that F28 does not reappear.
+- Step 6 – Test operation: Reassemble the dryer, restore power, and run an automatic (sensor) dry cycle with a small load to confirm proper operation and that the F28 error does not reappear.

 Advertisements